Artificial intelligence: Deep learning

-Paul Werbos (1974).) but because of two factors: the incredible increase in computer power (including the hundred-fold increase in speed by switching to GPUs) and the availability of vast amounts of training data, especially the giant curated datasets used for benchmark testing, such as ImageNet.
-(Note: Geoffrey Hinton said, of his work on neural networks in the 1990s, "our labeled datasets were thousands of times too small.
-[And] our computers were millions of times too slow.")
+Arthur E. Bryson and Yu-Chi Ho (1969).
+Backpropagation was independently developed by:Seppo Linnainmaa (1970); and Paul Werbos (1974).
+Geoffrey Hinton and his collaborators demonstrated the viability of back propagation for neural networks in 1986.)

+Starting in 2012, the speed of deep learning was increased one hundred-fold by switching to GPUs, and there were enormous amounts of data available on the internet (called at the time "big data") as well as curated datasets used for benchmark testing, such as ImageNet.
+Usage of deep learning increased in 2012–2015 due to these improvements.
+In 2025, Geoffrey Hinton said that, until the 2010s, "We couldn't do anything very impressive because we didn’t have enough data and we didn't have enough computation."

 GPT

-Generative pre-trained transformers (GPT) are large language models (LLMs) that generate text based on the semantic relationships between words in sentences.
+Generative pre-trained transformers (GPTs) are large language models (LLMs) that generate text based on the semantic relationships between words in sentences.
 Text-based GPT models are pre-trained on a large corpus of text that can be from the Internet.
 The pretraining consists of predicting the next token (a token being usually a word, subword, or punctuation).
 Throughout this pretraining, GPT models accumulate knowledge about the world and can then generate human-like text by repeatedly predicting the next token.
 Typically, a subsequent training phase makes the model more truthful, useful, and harmless, usually with a technique called reinforcement learning from human feedback (RLHF).
 Current GPT models are prone to generating falsehoods called "hallucinations".
 These can be reduced with RLHF and quality data, but the problem has been getting worse for reasoning systems.
 Such systems are used in chatbots, which allow people to ask a question or request a task in simple text.

 Current models and services include ChatGPT, Claude, Gemini, Copilot, and Meta AI.
 Multimodal GPT models can process different types of data (modalities) such as images, videos, sound, and text.